 - If successfully validated, tax filers should have immediate access to view, download, and print transcripts

-- IRS Form 4506T to request an IRS Tax Return Transcript or IRS Verification of Non-filing letter can be found on the IRS website (PDF).
+- The IRS Form 4506-T (PDF) may be used to request an IRS Tax Return Transcript, IRS Verification of Non-filing letter or an IRS Wage and Income transcript.

 - Select line 7 for a Verification of Non-filing letter.

 - Select line 8 for a Wage & Income transcript (may substitute for W-2’s)

 - Line 9 will indicate which tax year you are requesting (i.e.: 12/31/2018)

 - The tax filers (or spouse if requesting information from a joint tax return) must sign and date the form and enter their telephone number.
 Only one signature is required to request a transcript for a joint return.